VamKon/AzureNotes/DevOps.md

 ### Azure Service Fabric
 * For deployment of an application using Azure Pipelines to Azure Service Fabric, you would need to have the cluster endpoint and the Service Certificate Thumbprint.
+* Cluster Resource Manager does not perform any type of load balancing.
+So, to ensure microservices run efficienctly, you have to perform load balancing.

 ### Other Tools
 * Maven - Java build